plasne/llmbot-solution-accel/inference/README.md

 - __MAX_TIMEOUT_IN_SECONDS__ [INTEGER, DEFAULT: 60]: The maximum number of seconds to wait for a response.

-- __EMIT_USAGE_AS_RESPONSE_HEADERS__ [BOOLEAN, DEFAULT: false]: If true, the usage of the LLM will be emitted as response headers.
-This can be used in conjunction with Evaluator.

-- __COST_PER_PROMPT_TOKEN__ [DECIMAL, DEFAULT: 0.0]: The cost per token when prompting the LLM for intent.
-This only matters when emitting usage.

-- __COST_PER_COMPLETION_TOKEN__ [DECIMAL, DEFAULT: 0.0]: The cost per token when prompting the LLM for an answer.
-This only matters when emitting usage.

-- __COST_PER_EMBEDDING_TOKEN__ [DECIMAL, DEFAULT: 0.0]: The cost per token when embedding a query for searching via vectors.
-This only matters when emitting usage.

 - __SELECT_GROUNDING_CONTEXT_WINDOW_LIMIT__ [INTEGER, DEFAULT: 14000]: The context window token limit to apply during grounding step for selecting context and history that fits into the limit.

 - __EXIT_WHEN_OUT_OF_DOMAIN__ [BOOLEAN, DEFAULT: true]: If true, the service will exit when the DetermineIntent step returns an OUT_OF_DOMAIN intent.